iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/getGrantedAccess.md

 `number | undefined`

-Specifies the results page to return.
-The default for this is `0` which returns all results.
-Pages are indexed starting at page 1.
-If using this field you may also specify a `pageSize` to control the size of the results.
+Specifies the page number of the result set to return.
+Pages are zero-based indexed, meaning the first page is `0`.
+The default value is `0`, which returns all results.
+If you specify this field, you may also specify the pageSize parameter to control the number of records per page.

 ```js
 const listGrantedAccess = await dataProtector.getGrantedAccess({